The Missouri Breaks: Plot

 Clayton spies on Logan with binoculars and taunts Braxton about his daughter's affair with a horse thief.
 Braxton attempts to discharge him, but Clayton is determined to finish his job.
-He shoots Si as he is trying to have sex with a farmer's adulterous wife.
+He shoots Logan gang member Si as he is trying to have sex with a farmer's adulterous wife.
 He also shoots Cary after he enters an outhouse.
 Finally, Clayton arrives at the gang's hideout one night and sets fire to the house, forcing a burning Cal to run to the river and throw himself in to extinguish the flames.
 He asks Cal where Logan is, and Cal says he was in the house but refused to come out.
 Clayton then impales Cal through his right eye with a large throwing star.
 Logan arrives the next morning, and sadly buries Cal.

 A few nights later, Clayton is serenading his horse by campfire light.
 Once the campfire goes dark and Clayton falls asleep, Logan sneaks into his camp and slits his throat.
 Logan then comes after Braxton, who has been feigning a trance due to shock.
-But, at an opportune time, Braxton pulls a gun on Logan and attempts to kill him.
+At an opportune moment, Braxton pulls a gun on Logan and attempts to kill him.
 Logan gets the upper hand and shoots Braxton in the chest, killing him.

 Logan abandons his farm and packs up to leave, planning to go north of the Missouri River.
 Jane arrives, telling him that she has found a buyer for the ranch, and asks about the two of them.
 He acknowledges to Jane the possibility that they can renew their relationship at another time and place, maybe six months in the future.